Creating and scheduling bots

 📘

-See this sample app for a script to filter and unschedule/delete many scheduled bots in bulk.
+See this script to filter and unschedule/delete many scheduled bots in bulk.

 How to deduplicate bots